 Here’s a super easy way to create your About Me to get you started.

 PS.
 Be sure to choose a professionally taken picture if you are putting it on your business site.

 Mistake #11: Not adding related posts

 Solution: Add them manually or use tools and plugins.

 Aside from manually embedding your links throughout the content of your site, adding a related post at the very end or even somewhere in the middle (using pictures can be very enticing) will do wonders in reducing the bounce rate and exits from your blog.

-I used the Shareaholic plugin for all my sites as it is super easy to customize but I have also been manually adding links using the featured images for each post in order to only add posts that are closest to the current post topic.
-I’ve recently switched to Sumo Me which is just as awesome, so far.
+I currently use the Shareaholic plugin for all my sites as it is super easy to customize but I have also been manually adding links using the featured images for each post in order to only add posts that are closest to the current post topic.

 Mistake #12: Not displaying your site’s social media links